YangApril/step0056-2024-final-project-Yang-Yuehan/Final proposal.md

 3. How do socioeconomic factors influence the effectiveness of different interventions?

 # Why is what you are doing different from other analyses and visualizations you have found?
 How does this data exploration contribute to answering your questions (again relative to other work)?
+I mainly want to supplement the data analysis by adding financial data such as the global GDP to explore the impact of the New Crown Pneumonia on the global economic development.
+And using the United States as an example, focusing on the analysis of that country.

 # Reference List
 Wang, Y., Yan, Z., Wang, D. et al. (2022).
 'Prediction and analysis of COVID-19 daily new cases and cumulative cases: times series forecasting and machine learning models.', BMC Infectious Diseases 22(1), pp.495. doi.
 10.1186/s12879-022-07472-6